Furnace Heating Problems and How to Resolve Them

 by Weng Jauod on Aug 2, 2017

 There may be this idea that furnaces only develop problems sometime between September and November.
-The truth is that that often the problem is already there.
+The truth is that often the problem is already there.
 However, after standing idle during the Summer months, when the furnace reignites, so do the problems with it.
 When Fall arrives, it may seem to be Christmas come early for the furnace repair companies, but, most furnace breakdowns are preventable.

 There are some problems that you can fix yourself, but don’t assume the moment that you have resolved a problem that there wasn’t a second underlying problem as well.
 So, try a few of the obvious checks first:

 - Check the air filter.
 If once the furnace has been turned on, it fails to blow air for very long, the probability that the air filter is clogged will be high.
-Dust build up reduces the flow of air through the system and often is the cause for the furnace shutting off.
+Dust build-up reduces the flow of air through the system and often is the cause for the furnace shutting off.
 Ask the supplier or the main local servicing business which air filters are the correct ones for your model of furnace.
 Should this turn out to be the problem, it would be advisable to book a non-emergency cleaning and safety check, so that any soot in the heat exchanger can be removed.

 - Check the thermostat.
 One of the most frequent reasons that the furnace appears not to be working is because changes were made to the thermostat when the Spring or Summer arrived.
 And it was forgotten about.
 Programmable thermostats are where this is most likely to occur.
 If the program was changed at the turn of the seasons, all you really must do is change it back, or reprogram it according to your needs.
-Verify that the thermostat is set to heat, rather showing off or air.
+Verify that the thermostat is set to heat, rather than showing off or air.

 - Check the circuit breaker.
-It may seem like a no brainer but a lot of people fail to check this when their furnace won’t fire up after a long summer.
+It may seem like a no-brainer but a lot of people fail to check this when their furnace won’t fire up after a long summer.
 It’s possible that the circuit breaker was turned off turning the summer when someone thought they were turning a light on or off.
-This simple check could save you the cost of a call out fee.
+This simple check could save you the cost of a call-out fee.